Contrast-Security-OSS/docs/content/admin/org_settings/integrations/GenericWebhook.md

 * `$Message` - A human-readable summary of the event.
 * `$ApplicationName` - The application involved in the event.
 * `$ApplicationId` - The id of the application involved in the event.
+* `$ApplicationCode` - The application code of the application involved in the event.
 * `$ServerName` - The name of the server involved in the event.
 If more than one server was involved, this will be a comma-delimited list of server names.
 * `$ServerId` - The id of the server involved in the event.
 If more than one server was involved, this will be a comma-delimited list of server ids.
 * `$OrganizationId` - The id of your organization.